 What are the various types of drug and alcohol rehabs available in Maryland?
 Should you attend a drug rehabilitation program in a different state, or it is best to stay within Maryland?
-Is there anyway going to rehab will help for the legal situations?
+Is there anyway going to rehab will help for any legal situations you may be dealing with?
 We can help you with these questions.

-Addicted.org has developed a database of over 4000 different rehabilitation facilities for alcohol and drug dependencies such as outpatients, withdrawal management facilities, residential programs, and no-cost treatments in the U.S. We can suggest one that would fit your budget.
+Addicted.org has developed a database of over 4,000 different rehabilitation facilities for alcohol and drug dependencies such as outpatient, withdrawal management facilities, residential programs, and no-cost treatment in the U.S. We can suggest one that will fit your budget.
 An assessment will be conducted over the phone by a trained counselor to generate the best advice for rehab treatment options.
-We have helped thousands of people across the U.S. with drug and alcohol rehab treatment.
-Addicted.org has a unique personalized approach.
+We have helped thousands of people across the U.S. with finding a drug and alcohol rehab treatment.
+Addicted.org has a unique, personalized approach.
 The first counselor you contact will be your designated counselor.
-At any time you will be able to contact this counselor until you or your loved one are in a rehabilitation treatment.
-When you contact Addicted.org, You become the most important person.
+At any time you will be able to contact this counselor until you or your loved one are in a rehabilitation program.
+When you contact Addicted.org, you become the most important person.

 Long-Term Substance Abuse Rehabilitation in Maryland